 - Vulnerabilities of self-driving cars and linked cars.

 A cybersecurity consultant may work for an agency directly or, as the name implies, for client organizations that offer consulting services.

-If that is the case, the person must adjust to working in particular sectors such as finance, shopping, healthcare, hospitality, and so on.
+If that is the case, cybersecurity consultants must adjust to working in particular sectors such as finance, shopping, healthcare, hospitality, and so on.
 What is the ultimate goal?
 Create evacuation plans and protection precautions for their customers.

-Since $6 trillion is projected to be spent globally on cybersecurity by 2021, there is a high demand for all forms of cybersecurity specialists, especially security consultants.
+Since $6 trillion is projected to be spent globally by business organizations on cybersecurity by 2021, there is a high demand for all levels of cybersecurity specialists, especially security consultants.

 Anyone with a knack in the field of information technology would be an excellent choice for the job.